setting up the star tracker

 star-tracker

-To capture deep sky objects with a DSLR camera, a star tracker is critical gear.
+To capture the incredible detail of the milky way or target deep sky objects with a DSLR camera, a star tracker is critical gear.

 Popular tracker brands include Sky‑Watcher, iOptron, and Move Shoot Move.
 Some models include GoTo (motorized) functionality.
 This allows you to select a reference star, the Moon, or another night sky object and let the tracker move itself into position.
 You then mount and point the camera at your chosen target.